ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 how to enable Machine Learning based object detection that can be used along with ZoneMinder alarms.
 If you already have this server figured out, you can skip directly to the machine learning part (:doc:`hooks`)

+If you have questions on the machine learning part, see :doc:`hooks_faq`

 What is it?